Shifts in U.S. Merchandise Trade, 2018

 Part II: Country Shifts

-Part II analyzes shifts in trade between the United States and five key trading partners:
+Part II provides interactive graphics for shifts in trade between the United States and five key trading partners:

 Part III: Sector Shifts